 The NCRG work in the application of statistical mechanics techniques to complex interacting systems resulted in several significant contributions, in areas linked to the theory of learning, information theory, cryptography and hard computational problems.
 Activities linking statistical physics and information theory improved existing bounds in coding theory and provided insight that led to the development of new state-of-the-art error-correcting codes.
 Similar techniques have been employed to investigate multi-user communication, failures in electricity grids and distributed storage of data.
 Statistical mechanics has a very broad application regime under the general auspice of many body physics, for example, soft condensed matter systems like polymers, liquid crystals and fluids, and particularly in biological (immunology, population biology and atherosclerosis) and bioinformatic (protein and gene sequencing) mechanisms (see Dr Amit Chattopadhyay).
 Another direction of the research is the theory of strongly correlated systems in condensed matter and quantum optics.
 The collective behaviour of social and biological systems and their interdependency, in addition to traditional physics models are studied using statistical physics.
 Among the researchers working in this area are Dr Jort van Mourik, Dr Juan P Neirotti, Dr Igor Yurkevich, Dr Roberto Alamino, and Prof. David Saad.

 NCRG is active in fluid dynamics research.
-Understanding the complex interactions between coherent structures and turbulent fluctuations in fluid flows found in geophysical fluid dynamics and quantum fluids such as Bose-Einstein condensates and superfluid helium is the work done in Dr Jason Laurie group.
-Research is undertaken in Dr Tomas Johansson group in inverse ill-posed problems, where methods are proposed and investigated for the stable reconstruction of physical quantities in heat, fluid and wave models (partial partial differential equations) sensitive to measurement noise.
+Understanding the complex interactions between coherent structures and turbulent fluctuations in fluid flows found in geophysical fluid dynamics and quantum fluids such as Bose-Einstein condensates and superfluid helium is the work done by Dr Jason Laurie.
 Dr Sotos Generalis works in the field of fluid dynamics and turbulence.

 Turbulence by Prof Friedrich Busse: Leverhulme Lecture 2013